 The first suggestion that patients with DH also have an enteropathy identical to coeliac disease (CD) was made in 1967.
 This was confirmed by showing the enteropathy cleared with gluten withdrawal from the diet and recurred when gluten was reintroduced.
 It was subsequently shown that all patients with DH have evidence of a gluten enteropathy.
 However, in the majority of patients the enteropathy is mild and does not give rise to symptoms such as abdominal pain, weight loss and diarrhoea.
 Thus, all patients with DH have associated CD although it could be described as latent CD in the majority.

-The diagnosis of DH is made by a simple skin test.
+The diagnosis of dermatitis herpetiformis is made by a simple skin test.
 A small piece of skin approximately 3 mms in diameter is taken from an unaffected area, ie. normal looking skin.
 The skin is examined for the presence of a substance called IgA (immunoglobulin A) and is found at a specific site in the skin.
 Although the test is simple, it is important a laboratory experienced in the procedure undertakes the examination of the skin.

 The diagnosis of DH can also be confirmed with the same tests as used for diagnosing CD, ie. a small intestinal biopsy and blood tests looking for specific antibodies, called anti-endomysial and tissue transglutaminase antibodies.
 Occasionally in DH, the blood tests may be negative because their positivity correlates strongly with the severity of the intestinal lesion.